-The underwriters have advised us that they propose to offer the shares of common stock and warrants to the public at the public offering price set forth on the cover page of this prospectus supplement and to certain dealers at that price less a concession not in excess of \$ per share.
-The underwriters may allow, and certain dealers may reallow, a discount from the concession not in excess of \$ per share to certain brokers and dealers.
-After this offering, the public offering price, concession and reallowance to dealers may be changed by the underwriters.
+The underwriters have advised us that they propose to offer the shares of common stock and warrants to the public at the public offering price set forth on the cover page of this prospectus supplement and to certain dealers at that price less a concession not in excess of \$.2394 per share plus corresponding warrant.
+After this offering, the public offering price, and concession to dealers may be changed by the underwriters.
 No such change shall change the amount of proceeds to be received by us as set forth on the cover page of this prospectus supplement.
 The securities are offered by the underwriters as stated herein, subject to receipt and acceptance by them and subject to their right to reject any order in whole or in part.

 The underwriters initially propose to offer the shares of common stock and warrants to investors at the public offering price set forth on the cover of this prospectus supplement.
-The underwriting discount is equal to the public offering price per share of common stock less the amount paid by the underwriters to us per share of common stock.
+The underwriting discount is equal to the public offering price per share of common stock plus corresponding warrant less the amount paid by the underwriters to us per share of common stock plus corresponding warrant.
 There is no arrangement for funds to be received in escrow, trust or similar arrangement.

 We have also agreed to pay the underwriters' reasonable out-of-pocket expenses (including fees and expense of the underwriters' counsel) incurred by the underwriters in connection with this offering up to \$150,000.
-In addition, we estimate that our share of the total expenses of this offering, excluding underwriting discounts and commissions and payment of the underwriters' expenses referred to above, will be approximately \$ [•].
+In addition, we estimate that our share of the total expenses of this offering, excluding underwriting discounts and commissions and payment of the underwriters' expenses referred to above, will be approximately \$300,000.